paretomansmartvotesim/paretomansmartvotesim.github.io/modify.md

 -  I edit markdown with [Typora](https://typora.io/) after copying it in from a better word processor.

 -  Here's a good [tutorial](https://learn.cloudcannon.com/) for jekyll from CloudCannon.
 The jekyll site has great tutorials, too.

+## License

+All of this is available without copyright under the [CC0 public domain license](https://creativecommons.org/share-your-work/public-domain/cc0/).
+The only exception is other people's stuff.
+I used some software packages that other people have made.
+You can tell where they are by reading the source code.